satender346/shanghai-summit/tekton/README.md

 ## Steps to Execute

 1. Install Tekton.
-This command downloads v0.7.0 version of Tekton
+This command downloads and Installs `v0.7.0` version of Tekton

 		./tekton.sh deploy_tekton